Syslifters/sysreptor/docs/docs/setup/configuration.md

 ### Backup Key
 <span style="color:red;">:octicons-heart-fill-24: Pro only</span>

-API key used for creating backups via REST API.
+The backup key is used for creating backups via the [web interface](../setup/backups/#create-backups-via-web-interface) or the [REST API](../setup/backups/#create-backups-via-api).
 The key should be random and must have 20 or more characters.
-Find more information at https://docs.sysreptor.com/backups/.
 Make sure this key remains secret.

 ``` title="Generate random backup key:"